Minipoloalex/comp_prog/notes/geometry/notes.md

 ## Overflowing
-To avoid overflow, using templates helps and testing with simple big polygons may also help.
+To avoid overflow, using templates helps and testing with simple big polygons may also help (e.g., big squares).

 ## Point distance from a line
 Taken from https://usaco.guide/CPH.pdf#page=275